Skip to main content

 4. Total direct costs with exclusionary items - not defined specifically by 2 CFR 200

-2 CFR 200.1 definition of MTDC: All direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
-MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of $25,000.
-Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs, and with the approval of the cognizant agency for indirect costs.
+2 CFR 200.1 definition of MTDC: all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $50,000 of each subaward (regardless of the period of performance of the subawards under the award).
+MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $50,000.
+Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs and with the approval of the cognizant agency for indirect costs.

 The distribution base chosen should result in each award bearing a proportionate share of the indirect costs relative to the benefits received from those costs.
 For example, if several of your programs and grants do not pay salaries, then it might not be a good idea to use total salaries and wages as the direct cost base.
 If you do, those programs paying most of the salaries and wages would bear a larger, disproportionate share of the indirect costs.
 In this situation, it might be more appropriate to use modified total direct costs (exclusive of unusual or distorting expenditures).
 Please consult the Indirect Cost Services office if you need additional guidance.